plogs/church.of.the.asopposedtowhat.com/content/posts/the-ten-truths.md

 ---
-title: "The Ten Truths"
+title: "The Ten Admonitions"
 date: 2020-01-01T19:30:50-07:00
 draft: false
 ---

-# The Ten Truths
+# The Ten Admonitions

 1. Humans are easy to fool (especially you).